If you intend to subdivide land, use land for a particular purpose or develop buildings, you may need to apply for a permit.

-If the land of your proposed works is owned by council or the state government, you will need to obtain the written consent of the council’s general manager or the relevant government minister and include this in your application by using the following forms:
+If the land of your proposed works is owned by council or the state government, you will need to obtain the written consent of the council’s CEO or the relevant government minister and include this in your application by using the following forms:

 In addition to the planning scheme, there may be council policies that are applicable to a particular application.

-Applications for a planning permit should be submitted electronically in PDF format and contain all relevant documents including the application form with each document saved separately.
-Clause 8 of the Clarence Interim Planning Scheme 2015 lists application requirements for information that must be supplied with an application.
+Applications for a planning permit should be submitted in PDF format and contain all relevant documents, including the application form with each document saved separately.
+Clause 6.1.2 of the Tasmanian Planning Scheme – Clarence lists application requirements for information that must be supplied with an application.

 You can send us your application via email to cityplanning@ccc.tas.gov.au.
 Submission by email will ensure the most efficient assessment of your application.

-Please note, we will not accept applications on USB devices.
+Please note, we will not accept applications on CD or USB devices.

 We will continue to accept applications in physical format up to an A3 size.
-However, we reserve the right to charge for applications submitted in larger paper sizes in accordance with our 2022 – 2023 Fee Schedule.
+However, we reserve the right to charge for applications submitted in larger paper sizes in accordance with Council Fees and Charges.
 Where paper applications are submitted, one copy of all of the relevant documents and application forms should be submitted for scanning.

 Documents should be labelled clearly with the street address and what the document is, as per the following examples: